 During the first few years of teaching, NQTs are required take part in Droichead, the mandatory professional development induction model for NQTs, developed by the Teaching Council.
-Every school will have a professional support team (PST), which is a team of experienced and fully registered teachers that works collaboratively to support and mentor the NQT during the Droichead process and his/ her entry into both the school and the teaching professional development provided by the National Induction Programme for Teachers (NIPT) (Teaching Council, 2018/2019).
+Every school will have a professional support team (PST), which is a team of experienced and fully registered teachers that works collaboratively to support and mentor the NQT during the Droichead process and his/ her entry into both the school and the teaching profession.
+All members of the professional support team (PST) are required to complete Droichead professional development provided by the National Induction Programme for Teachers (NIPT) (Teaching Council, 2018/2019).
 The Droichead process that supports the professional learning of NQTs during the induction phase lays the foundations for subsequent professional growth and learning for the next phase of an NQT's career (Teaching Council, 2018/2019).